Heinrich Hoffmann (pilot): Early life and career

 Hoffmann, the son of carpenter master craftsman Ernst Hoffmann, was born on 8 March 1913 in Pfiffigheim.
 Pfiffigheim is a borough of Worms, at the time in the Grand Duchy of Hesse and by Rhine, a constituent state of the German Empire.
 Interested in flight, he was an active member of the Hitler Youth and later with the National Socialist Flyers Corps where he received his first flight training in 1936.

 He joined the Luftwaffe in 1937 and was promoted to Unteroffizier (corporal, non-commissioned officer) of the Reserve in 1938.
 Following fighter pilot training, (Note: Flight training in the Luftwaffe progressed through the levels A1, A2 and B1, B2, referred to as A/B flight training.
 A training included theoretical and practical training in aerobatics, navigation, long-distance flights and dead-stick landings.
 The B courses included high-altitude flights, instrument flights, night landings and training to handle the aircraft in difficult situations.) he was assigned to the 3.
 Staffel (3rd squadron) of Jagdgeschwader 77 (JG 77—77th Fighter Wing) on 18 May 1940.
 The squadron was later re-designated and as of 21 November 1940 was known as 12.
 Staffel (12th squadron) of Jagdgeschwader 51 (JG 51—51st Fighter Wing).
+Initially, the Staffel was led by Oberleutnant Rudolf Resch before command transferred to Oberleutnant Karl-Gottfried Nordmann, and subordinated to IV.
+Gruppe (4th group) headed by Hauptmann Johannes Janke.

 World War II

 World War II in Europe began on Friday, 1 September 1939, when German forces invaded Poland.
 Hoffmann claimed his first aerial victory over a Royal Air Force (RAF) aircraft on 7 September 1940 in the Battle of Britain.
 In total, he flew 147 combat missions over the English Channel and Britain.
+On 1 March 1941, IV.
+Gruppe was placed under command of Major Friedrich Beckh.
+The Gruppe was withdrawn from the English Channel and relocated to Mönchengladbach on 7 June for a brief period of replenishment.